 Required Parameters Description LogFile Output log file generated when the batch script is executed.
 Workspace Workspace file (.rwp).
 File Output file.
 The format of the report depends on the extension.
 Supported extensions are .html, .htm, .xls, .rtf, .doc, .txt, and .csv.
+Ontional Parameters Description Optional Parameters Entity type of objects to report on Default is program

-Optional Parameters Description Entity Entity type of objects to report on.
+Entity Entity type of objects to report on.
 Default is program.
 Project Project.
 Default is the default project.